The therapeutic power of Myth

 Myths as a Safe Space for Healing

 In therapy, stories create a safe, non-judgmental space to explore tough issues.
 Many clients come in with shame, confusion, or walls up around their experiences.
 By introducing a myth that mirrors their struggles, I can offer a metaphorical container for their pain and potential for change.
 Think of it as shining a light into the unconscious—just like in the myth of Psyche and Eros, where Psyche must face her fears and embrace the unknown.
+As therapist we gently shine a light (Psyches Lamp) on areas that are unconscious for the client but need revealing for the client to have more insight in to themselves.

 Myths also help clients step outside themselves and project their experiences onto universal characters.
 This distance lets them reflect and gain insight without feeling overwhelmed by their defences.
 By working with myths, clients can reframe their own stories and start rewriting their personal narratives, transforming the way they see themselves.